MIC-DKFZ/nnUNet/documentation/manual_data_splits.md

 # How to generate custom splits in nnU-Net

-Sometimes, the default 5-fold cross-validation splits by nnU-Net does not fit a project.
+Sometimes, the default 5-fold cross-validation split by nnU-Net does not fit a project.
 Maybe you want to run 3-fold cross-validation instead?
 Or maybe your training cases cannot be split randomly and require careful stratification.
 Fear not, for nnU-Net has got you covered (it really can do anything <3).

 The splits nnU-Net uses are generated in the `do_split` function of nnUNetTrainer.
 This function will first look for existing splits, stored as a file, and if no split exists it will create one.
-So if you wish to influence the split, manually creating a plit file that will then be recognized and used is the way to go!
+So if you wish to influence the split, manually creating a split file that will then be recognized and used is the way to go!

 The split file is located in the `nnUNet_preprocessed/DATASETXXX_NAME` folder.
 So it is best practice to first populate this folder by running `nnUNetv2_plan_and_preproccess`.

-Splits are stored as .json file.
+Splits are stored as a .json file.
 They are a simple python list.
 The length of that list is the number of splits it contains (so it's 5 in the default nnU-Net).
 Each list entry is a dictionary with keys 'train' and 'val'.
 Values are again simply lists with the train identifiers in each set.
 To illustrate this, I am just messing with the Dataset002 file as an example: